 On the next line is the amount the insurance company paid: $2,052.95—just less than 10% of the total due!
 Ouch!
 Doesn’t that leave the patient on the hook for the remaining $19,172.54 (still about $10,000/day, which would be a little hard on most of us)?
 No, because the next line is the insurance Adjustment, which is the amount that the insurance company miraculously convinces the hospital to forgive.
 In the end, the hospital charges twenty-one thousand dollars, the insurance company pays two thousand dollars, the patient pays fifty dollars (that’s right, just $50) and the rest just goes away.

 Figure 2: Hospital Bill

-This second bill is for a patient who spent three days in the hospital, but also had some complicated surgery performed on his eye.
+This second bill is for a patient who spent three days in the hospital and has completely private health insurance.
+This patient had some complicated surgery performed on his eye.
 Now, the Account Summary is a bit different on this bill.
 The total billed is well over one hundred thousand dollars ($128,714.57); enough to bankrupt just about anyone.
 The next column over is “patient savings” which is just another term for the adjustment or the insurance discount.
-In this case, the discount is also well over one hundred thousand dollars (almost the entire bill).
+In this case, the discount is also well over one hundred thousand dollars (again, almost the entire bill).
 The insurance payment in this case ends up being just under twenty thousand dollars ($19,527).
 This time, the patient owes nothing.